How to increase your forwarder partners retention

 Many forwarders think that the sales process ends up when the client signs the deal, which is a big mistake.
-Once you have that kind of mindset you can lose around 75% of new partners within the first week, also almost 40 to 60% of partners that have hired your services will not hire them again, that is the moment you need to start worrying about your forwarder partners retention.
+Once you have that kind of mindset you can lose around 75% of new partners within the first week, along with that almost 40 to 60% of partners that have hired your services will not hire them again, that is the moment you need to start worrying about your forwarder partners retention.

 Ok, but what is customer onboarding?

 The customer onboarding process is defined by all activities involved in introducing your company’s service.
 The main goal of this process is to inform your new partner step by step how to successfully use all services you offer and how they work so he can get the most out of them.
 It’s about making their experience as good as possible.

 Customer onboarding refers to the process of gradually and effectively showing the customer everything you have to offer

 The onboarding process can impact positively or negatively on the customer journey inside your freight forwarder company.
 It’s up to you to make your partner’s experience successful.